bloxbean/cardano-client-lib/backend-modules/ogmios/README.md

 **Note:** If you want to query other data from Ogmios server, you can use [ogmios-java-client](https://github.com/adabox-aio/ogmios-java-client) library.
 (Maintained by [adabox-aio](https://adabox.io/))

-<em>Some of the classes in Ogmios backend module were originally written for [ogmios-java-client](https://github.com/adabox-aio/ogmios-java-client),
-but copied to this module to provide only minimum required apis.</em>

 ## Kupo

 - KupoUtxoService